andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 and the number of neighbors of each point to check grows as
 ![O(3\^d)](https://latex.codecogs.com/png.latex?O%283%5Ed%29 "O(3^d)").
 So for
 4D it's definitely possible to solve naively...but anything higher is going to strain.

-To confirm, I ran my naive solution (running six time steps) on 5D, and then 6D (which took three minute)...and I had to quit out of my 7D attempt because it took too long.
-At d=7 you have to consider 2186 neighbors for each of the potential 61,222,0032 points...that's no joke. d=7 seemed impossible on any commercial hardware, but I had the dream that *maybe*, with some breakthroughs in optimization, we could one day hit d=10.
-But not naively, checking 59,048 neighbors for each potential 357,046,722,6624 points.
+My naive solution on 6D took three minutes, and 7D in a reasonable amount of time (612,220,032 points with 2,186 neighbors each) seemed *impossible* on commercial consumer hardware because of the sheer number of points in 7D space.
+But I thought...what if a breakthrough in optimization was possible?
+I set my goal as 10D (3,570,467,226,624 points with 59,048 neighbors each), not knowing if it was possible.

 And soon...a breakthrough did come!
 Someone brought up that if we look at the 3d version, we see there's actually a *mirror symmetry*!
 That is, because